 Feedback for parents

-Half-termly effort grades are issued in addition to twice-yearly reports and a parents’ evening each year.
-A few weeks into the first term of Lower Sixth there is an information evening for parents and pupils, whilst later on in the Lower Sixth year a higher education evening is held.
+Half-termly effort grades are issued in addition to a full School Report and two parents’ evenings each year.
+Early in the first of Lower Sixth, there is an information evening for parents and pupils.

 At each stage the Head of Sixth Form, Mr David Stone, and his Heads of Year (the Head of Lower Sixth and the Head of Upper Sixth) take a close interest in the progress and welfare of every pupil.